Krissal1234/lecture_notes_y3/thesis_questions/Questions.md

 maybe take a look at training history, see if we can come up with things to say for the models

+---
 figure out which models to use to evaluate effect on feature extraction
 - also what do i do about pca when testing:
-	- Since i have three main variables: pca, feature extraction, augmentation,

-should i have a limitations section
+	- Since i have three main variables: pca, feature extraction, augmentation, -both bilstms should i have a limitations section
+- yes in the evaluation

+future work
+- addressing limitations as one of them, e.g. larger sequence lenght
+- improving on teh video analysis pipeline

+- explain more on data augnentation in implementation
+	- e.g. they were empirically derived, sya i tried multiple

+limitation mention expensive pipeline

+try pca and without pca

+show that pca gives comparable performance